microtrain/bootcamp/07-JavaScript/07-jQuery.md

 *Why we really use it*

-* Cross browser compatibility.
+* Cross browser-compatibility.
 * Simply DOM manipulation.
 * Nicely encapsulates AJAX functionality.
 * A good eco-system, lots of third party plugins.
   * A requirement for Bootstrap.

 jQuery allows you to simply manipulate the DOM by calling CSS selectors.
 This is a little more consistent than the native [_querySelector_](https://stackoverflow.com/questions/11503534/jquery-vs-document-queryselectorall).
-Legacy browsers do not support _querySelector()_ but that is less of a problem now-a-days.
+Legacy browsers do not support _querySelector()_ but that is less of a problem nowadays.

 ```js
 // When an element with the id of _colorChanger_ is clicked apply a red font to all _paragraphs_